debops/debops/docs/guides.rst

 When Ansible playbooks are designed to be read-only, to be able to get the updated versions, Ansible does not have good support for variables that are supposed to be accessed by different roles at any point.
-The issues arise when user starts to use ``--tags`` or ``--skip-tags`` parameters to selectively run roles in a playbook - Ansible does not evaluate variables from roles that weren't included, which can change the environment and break the idempotency.
+The issues arise when the user starts to use ``--tags`` or ``--skip-tags`` parameters to selectively run parts of playbooks or roles – Ansible does not evaluate variables from roles that weren't included, which can change the environment and break the idempotency.

-The solution to use ``group_vars/all/`` directory in the playbook directory doesn't work, because variables defined there cannot be overwritten by Ansible inventory, thereby they cannot be changed as needed by the user.
+The solution to use the ``group_vars/all/`` directory in the playbook directory doesn't work, because variables defined there cannot be overwritten by Ansible inventory, thereby they cannot be changed as needed by the user.
 A separate Ansible role could be used with variables defined in it's